 My Achievements Here

 Obviously proud of my work for Mr. & Mrs. Taylor in Tallington.
-She works tirelessly for the church while at the same time looking after her husband, Bob, who has had Alzheimers since 1988.
+She had worked tirelessly for the church while at the same time looking after her husband, Bob, who had Alzheimers from 1988.
 Bob Taylor was one of the senior Peterborough City Engineers responsible for designing the new city’s road system's drainage and infrastructure.
 I visited their house while researching my family tree and saw Mrs. Taylor struggling to lift Bob back into his chair from his wheelchair.

 To cut a long story short, after suggesting a hoist for Bob, I persuaded Social Services to purchase one but they couldn't install it for 6 months at least!
 I then modified his bathroom and doorways and Mrs Taylor paid for the hoist installation herself.